3mdeb/verified-boot/verified_boot_app.md

      keys.

 2.6.
 The firmware vendor's default UEFI Secure Boot key and certificate set
-     SHALL NOT be trusted by default, unless explicitly confirmed by the user.
+     SHALL NOT be trusted by default.
+Trust shall only be given to these keys if explicitly confirmed by the user.
-     The application SHOULD assist in configuring the default keys and certificates.

 <!--
 * What this is: